-There are several reasons why I’m featuring “Ugly handwriting” today – one of the most important being that these handwritings usually have a lot to them and the writers of these handwritings are never bland.
+There are several reasons why I’m featuring “Ugly handwriting” today – one of the most important being that these handwritings often have a lot to them and the writers of these handwritings are never boring or colourless.

 In fact I have always found them to be the most interesting to analyze.

 So if you have an ugly handwriting read on – there may be more to your scrawl than first meets the eye.